 Restaurant Incentives, Rewards & Contests

-Good, bad or indifferent performance is driven by behavior.
-And behavior is driven by four factors: communication, training, measurement and rewards.
-Remember, you don’t “hire” people, you “rent” behavior.
+Performance is driven by behavior, and behavior is driven by four factors: communication, training, measurement, and rewards.
 Incentives and contests will do little to improve attitude, but they can work wonders to change or enhance behavior and therefore improve performance.
-Differentiating between behavior and attitude is critical if you intend to use incentives and contests to encourage your staff to execute the training they’ve received.
+Training is the nail.
+Incentives are the hammer.

 Behavior vs Attitude

+Differentiating between behavior and attitude is critical if you intend to use incentives and contests to motivate your staff to execute the restaurant training they’ve received.
 Example: Your attitude is that you’re on a diet.
 But your behavior led you to eat a quart of ice cream before bed last night.
 What’s going to help you achieve your goal?
 Changing your attitude or your behavior?
 People can repeat behavior, they can’t repeat attitude.
 Behavior can be measured.
 Attitude can’t.
 And when it comes to effective incentives, contests and rewards, what gets measured gets done.
-You’ll get what you inspect, not what you expect.

 Restaurant Incentives Eliminate Teflon Training